 Edinburgh – Scotland’s Golfing Capital

 The architecture, the history, the festivals, the Michelin-starred cuisine, the birthplace of Harry Potter; it’s not just having some of the world’s finest links on its doorstep, that makes Edinburgh such a complete experience.
-We take a tour of the city and some of its courses following Golf Traveller’s Edinburgh itinerary.
+We take a tour of the city and some of its incredible surrounding courses.

 There’s history aplenty, tourist must-sees, and even the café where J K Rowling wrote the first Harry Potter book.
 And then, at the centre of it all, there’s a castle sitting atop a 350-million-year-old volcano.
 As statements go, you don’t get much more dramatic than that.
 “All of that and you’re within 30 minutes of the very finest links courses in the world,” declares Mark Kerr, a PGA golfer turned local businessman.
 “What other city has this many courses eight miles away?”
 He’s got a point.